zacbrownpayleven/Mobile-API-WEB/README.md

  ```

  Then, you can simply access the data form the `$responseBody` array.
-You can, of course, interact wihtt he `$_REQUEST` object in any way that suits your application best.
+You can, of course, interact with the `$_REQUEST` object in any way that suits your application best.